Avinash-Kamath/try-scalekit/README.md

 # Try Scalekit

-A demo project showcasing Scalekit's Gmail integration tools using Next.js and Flask.

-## About

-This project demonstrates how to use Scalekit's powerful integration platform to connect with Gmail.
-Experience seamless OAuth flows, email fetching, and HTML email rendering through an intuitive step-by-step interface.
+This project demonstrates how to use Scalekit's connect platform to connect with Gmail.

 **Learn more about Scalekit:** [docs.scalekit.com](https://docs.scalekit.com)